 SEEING YOUR SUCCESS THROUGH MY TWO I’s

-Two I’s: Impact.
+The two I’s: Impact.
 Impression.
-In this entertaining presentation, Sam utilizes his storytelling skills and career experiences to emphasize the importance of making an ‘Impact’ and leaving a favorable ‘Impression’ to realize personal and business success.
+In this engaging presentation, Sam utilizes his storytelling skills.
+Citing his own career experiences, Sam focuses on how making a positive ‘Impact’ while leaving a favorable ‘Impression’ will strengthen relationships, and lead to business and personal success.

 RACE TO A FINISH LINE